MultiTech-Visions/gmail-passthrough/README.md

 # Gmail Sender — Cloud Run

 A minimal Cloud Run service that sends emails via the Gmail API.
 Supports multiple Gmail accounts from a single deployment.
-Meant to replace SendGrid for outbound email.

 ## Files